kbarn411/BayesTox21/README.md

 - Important descriptors were selected using the entropy based criterion
 - Model evaluation metrics: accuracy, AUC, precision.
 The evaluation was performed on training set (5-fold cross-validation) and test set
 - Using the BNLearn (Python) library, shape of the network and its graphical representation were established

+For more information about results, code or any other questions feel free to contact me.